Board and Senior Leadership

 Partner, Goodwin Procter

 Cristina Ayala earned her B.A. from Yale University and her Certificate in Public Health from the Harvard School of Public Health.
-She has been involved in many aspects of ATASK’s operations over the past 10 years, including grant writing, contract reporting, community relations, and event planning.
-She served as ATASK’s Emergency Shelter Director and soon thereafter became the Founding Director of the Transitional Housing Program.
+She has been involved in many aspects of ATASK’s operations over the past 11 years, including grant writing, contract reporting, community relations, and event planning.
+She served as ATASK’s Emergency Shelter Director for six years, and then became the Founding Director of the Transitional Housing Program.
 Cristina is a consummate ambassador and has represented ATASK at various speaking engagements, events, and meetings with key funders.

-Earlier in her career, Cristina spent three summers in Latin America working on various public health projects.
+Earlier in her career, Cristina worked on various public health projects in Latin America.
 She later joined the Greater Lawrence Family Health Center and managed the construction of their largest site.
-As the Operations Manager, she was in charge of Medical Records, the Laboratory and Facilities.
+As their Operations Manager, she was in charge of Medical Records, the Laboratory and Facilities.
 She also worked with Boston Partners in Education and served on the Board of St. Peter School in Cambridge.

-Cristina is recognized for her leadership within the Filipino community, where she teaches at the Filipino School and helps organize fundraising events for natural disasters and low-income communities.
-She currently resides in the Greater Boston area with her partner and three children.
+Cristina is recognized for her leadership within the Filipino community in Boston, where she teaches at the Filipino School and helps organize fundraising events for natural disasters and low-income communities.
+She currently resides in the Greater Boston area with her family.

 Dawn Sauma has worked in social services for about 20 years as a provider, educator, manager, and administrator within the mental health, school, judicial, and academic systems.
 She earned her BA in Psychology and her Masters in Social Work from the University of Hawaii at Manoa.
 Dawn is a Licensed Social Work Clinician (LICSW) in the state of Massachusetts.